bakery/baker-docs/scaffolding/containers.md

 ## Conainer directory overview

 After successfully running container generator you should see your new container added to app/src/components.
-While containers share quite a lot of things in common with components, they also come with a few extra pieces
+While containers share quite a lot of things in common with components, they also come with a few extra pieces: